xmatters/xm-labs-xAgent-Dockerfile/README.md

 ##### Stop the xAgent

     docker stop xa-agent-name

+    podman stop xa-agent-name

 ##### Start the xAgent

     docker start xa-agent-name

+    podman start xa-agent-name

 # Testing
-After the `docker run` command chugs away for a moment, head over to the **Installed** tab of the Agents section and there will be a new agent!
+After the `docker run` or `podman run` command chugs away for a moment, head over to the **Installed** tab of the Agents section and there will be a new agent!

 <kbd>
 	<img src="/media/agent-connected.png" width="600">